 An intergovernmental agreement between Russian Federation and Government of India was reached for reconstructing of Russian Deferred State Credit in Rouble in connection with procurement of equipment for certain ships built and delivered by the company to India Navy in earlier years.
-The deferred payment liability (non-interest bearing) of ₹ 962.80 million, payable over 45 years from 1992-93, in equal annual installments of ₹ 21.4 million was converted from Rouble to units of Special Drawings Rights (SDR) and stated in Rupees.
-The amount payable within a year of ₹ 39.10 million (2019 - ₹ 39.10 million) includes yearly accrued instalment of ₹ 21.40 million (2019 - ₹ 21.40 million) and ₹ 17.70 million (2019 - ₹ 17.70 million) towards exchange variation fluctuation.
-The balance loan amount has been reinstated at the present rate of SDR as on 31st March, 2020.
+The deferred payment liability (non-interest bearing) of ₹ 962.8 million, payable over 45 years from 1992-93, in equal annual instalments of ₹ 21.4 million was converted from Rouble to units of Special Drawings Rights (SDR) and stated in Rupees.
+The amount payable within a year of ₹ 39.1 million (2018 - ₹ 39.1 million) includes half yearly accrued instalment of ₹ 21.4 million (2018 - ₹ 21.4 million) and ₹ 17.7 million (2018 - ₹ 17.7 million) towards exchange variation fluctuation.
+The balance loan amount has been reinstated at the present rate of SDR announced by RBI as on 31st March, 2019 which is ₹ 91.0858 for 1 SDR.
 These payments are reimbursable by Indian Navy.
-Accordingly, ₹ 665.20 million (amortised costs of ₹ 195.20 million) held at foreign supplier deferred credit as on 31st March 2020.
+Accordingly, ₹ 704.3 million (amortised costs of ₹ 197.0 million) held at foreign supplier deferred credit as on 31st March 2019.

+- 7 Department of Public Enterprise (DPE) had issued a guideline for creation and contribution to a corpus fund to the extent of not more than 1.5% of profit before tax to cater to the medical and other emergency needs of employees retired prior to 1st January, 2007.
+No provision has, however, been made in the Accounts as the related DPE guideline is subject to directive / guideline from the concerned Administrative Ministry, i.e. Ministry of Defence (MoD) and no guideline / directive for mechanism and operation of the scheme has been received from MoD.

-- 7 Pursuant to notification S.O.
-2437(E) dated 4th September, 2015, following information on the exemption granted under section 129 of the Companies Act, 2013 has not been disclosed in the financial statements.
+- 8 Pursuant to notification S.O.
+2437(E) dated 4th September, 2015, the Board has approved the non disclosure following information on the exemption granted under section 129 of the Companies Act, 2013 and hence the same has not been disclosed in the financial statements.

 - i) Goods purchased under broad heads

 - ii) Value of import on CIF basis

 - iii) Expenditure on foreign currency

 - iv) Total value of imported raw material

 - v) Earning in foreign currency

-8 Business Segment Reporting
+9 Business Segment Reporting

-a) The Company is engaged in the production of defence equipment and was exempted from 'Segment Reporting' vide notification S.O.
+- a) The Company is engaged in the production of defence equipment and was exempted from 'Segment Reporting' vide notification S.O.
 802(E) dtd.
 23rd February, 2018 by amending notification no G.S.R.
 463(E) dated 5th June, 2015.
-In view of the above, no disclosure is made separately by the Company on operating segments under Ind AS 108.

-- b) For management purposes, the Company is organized into two major segments Shipbuilding (New Construction and ship Repairs) and Submarine. - c) There are no geographical segments within the business segments.
+In view of the above, no disclosure is made separately by the Company on operating segments under Ind AS 108. - b) For management purposes, the Company is organized into two major segments Shipbuilding (New Construction and ship Repairs) and Submarine. - c) There are no geographical segments within the business segments.